 - We need one new headcount, going forward, to work with new vendors.

 This style of pitch is seen outside of planning cycles to manage large risk discoveries.
-Regularize planning but offer flexibility when unknown events occur.
+Regularize budget planning but plan for flexibility when unknown events occur.
 Regularity is the aim of resource planning.
-Suprise requests for resources outside of it should is unplanned work.
-Unplanned work is not necessarily bad, but the goal is to reduce it.
+Suprise requests for resources outside of it is unplanned work.
+Unplanned work is not necessarily bad, but constant reduction of unplanned work keeps us above water.

 Negotiation and Debate

-A security team will often propose a plan that will require some amount of resources.
-The team, leadership, and partner teams get into the debate about these plans and budgets.
+Indeed, a security team will often propose a plan that will require some amount of resources.
+The team, leadership, and partner teams will get into the debate about these plans and budgets.
 Debates will follow some security-specific touchpoints: risks, mitigations, and costs.

 Here is an example to make these debates clear: